HarshTechStack/curious-vault-solution-walkthrough/README.md

 # 🔐 Curious Vault Challenge — Solution Walkthrough (90% Completed)

+> ⚡ **Challenge yourself first!** Before reading further, try visiting the [Curious Vault](https://workwithus.webminix.com) yourself and explore `/begin`.
+See how far you can go before comparing your path with mine.
+This puzzle is a real test of your problem-solving and web exploration skills.

-This repository documents my personal exploration of the [Curious Vault Challenge](https://workwithus.webminix.com) by Webminix.
+This repository documents my personal exploration of the Curious Vault Challenge by Webminix.
 It was an immersive technical puzzle that involved DNS records, HTTP headers, encoding, and cryptic clues — an ideal challenge for problem-solvers.

 > ❗ **Disclaimer**: This is *not* a spoiler repository.
 The walkthrough explains my thought process and commands without revealing the final working solution.
 This effort demonstrates my technical reasoning and debugging approach.